leveille/django-twittercard/README.markdown

   @username for the website used in the card footer.

 * `SITE_ID`: __optional__
-  Same as `SITE`, but the website's Twitter user ID instead.
+  Same as SITE, but the website's Twitter user ID instead.
 Note that user ids never change, while @usernames can be changed by the user.

 * `CREATOR`: __optional__
   @username for the content creator / author.